user1095108/xl/README.md

 [STL](https://en.wikipedia.org/wiki/Standard_Template_Library) containers are often slowed by various safety checks, exception safety and legacy code.
 A general rule of thumb seems to be, that pretty much anything we implement ourselves will outperform an [STL](https://en.wikipedia.org/wiki/Standard_Template_Library) implementation; we have more flexibility than [STL](https://en.wikipedia.org/wiki/Standard_Template_Library) programmers and can adapt/optimize our implementations to our particular needs.

-The XOR list invalidates iterators when erasing or inserting elements (except `end()`), but the invalidated iterators can still be dereferenced.
-This means that you can still access the values of the 2 elements before and after the erased or inserted element, but you cannot use the invalidated iterators for any other operations like incrementing.
+As usual with XOR containers, when you erase an iterator, the preceding and succeeding iterators, but not end(), are invalidated.
+However, these iterators can still be dereferenced to access the values of the elements before and after the erased iterator.
+You should not use these invalidated iterators for any other operations, such as incrementing.
+The same principle applies to insertion.

 # build instructions
     g++ -std=c++20 -Ofast list.cpp -o l